Discover a new world on campus! On-campus Interim courses offer a variety of subjects and experiences. Take a look at the 2020 on-campus courses.

 Internships help students integrate academic and experiential learning through a wide range of practical experiences.

-Independent Interim projects give students an opportunity to develop their own course of study for a given January with the help of a faculty mentor.
+Independent Interim projects give students an opportunity to develop their own course of study for a given Interim with the help of a faculty mentor.